anees635/Translator-Forntend/README.md

 ## Push to Github

-   Create a folder Translator Project .
+   Create a folder Translator Project.
      - inside this we have backend and frontend as separate folder.

    Push this folder as repositry to Github using Github desktop.